cobrateam/splinter/docs/drivers/phantomjs.rst

 .. module:: splinter.driver.webdriver.phantomjs

+PhantomJS is a headless WebKit scriptable with a JavaScript API, to use the driver first you must `install <http://phantomjs.org/download.html>`_ it in your machine.
-Phantomjs WebDriver is provided by Selenium 2.0.
-To use it, you need to install Selenium 2.0 via pip:
+The Phantomjs WebDriver is provided by Selenium 2.0, thus you need to install Selenium 2.0 via pip:

 .. highlight:: bash

 ::

     $ [sudo] pip install selenium

-It's important to note that you also need to have `Phantomjs <http://phantomjs.org/>`_ `installed <http://phantomjs.org/download.html>`_ in your machine.
-Once you have it installed, there is nothing you have to do, just use it :)

 Using Phantomjs WebDriver
 -------------------------